The stories of these Hawaiian Haunts will send chills to your core.

 First, a Kasha (a man-eating ghost from Japanese folklore) is the creature said to inhabit this residence.
 The evidence supporting its haunting is heavy, and many do not doubt the existence of something eerily supernatural.
 “Other interpretations of this monster include a ghoul who lives around crematoriums and feeds on the dead, and a cat-like demon from the sky who steals away bodies.
 However, all three versions have one thing in common: its insatiable hunger for blood and corpses.” (ref: realhaunts.com)

-Many years ago, in 1942, police officers were called to the house by a woman who kept repeating "she’s trying to kill my children!"
-When they entered the house, all the officers would do was helplessly watch in horror as the three children were levitated, slapped, and hurled across the room by an “invisible force”.
+Many years ago, in 1942, police officers were called to the house by a woman who kept repeating, "She’s trying to kill my children!"
+When they entered the house, all the officers would do was helplessly watch in horror as the three children were levitated, slapped, and hurled across the room by an “invisible force.”

-Featured in the local newspaper: supposedly, a young boy detected an "odor of ghost" in the home, enraging the kasha, and resulting in a vicious attack against the family and law enforcement officials.
+Featured in the local newspaper: supposedly, a young boy detected an "odor of ghost" in the home, enraging the kasha and resulting in a vicious attack against the family and law enforcement officials.

 And that’s not the only story available!
-Although the house originally known as the Kaimuku House, was torn down in 2016, the legend still remains.
+Although the house originally known as the Kaimuku House was torn down in 2016, the legend still remains.

 Hawaiian Healing Skin Care Products are FILLED with the finest natural and organic ingredients.
 Our glass and bamboo packaging help to support sustainability and are eco-friendly.
 By having some of the most luxurious ingredients sourced directly from the islands of Hawai’i, and all over the globe, Hawaiian Healing Skin Care is able to provide your skin with the best all-natural and organic skincare products available.